 If you’re looking for a temporary job that lasts just during the summer, think about positions that have a time limit, like a paid internship in a new city or a seasonal farming in a far-off locale.
 Or you might want to look for a more permanent job that you can continue when school resumes.
 The possibilities can be overwhelming, but luckily, best practices for writing a great resume are pretty much the same for long and short-term positions.

 Customize your resume for every job

-Tailor your resume for each position you apply for.
+It’s good to create some resume templates which can be handy to make little adjustments but always tailor your resume for each position you apply for.
 This is one of the most common pieces of advice you’ll come across on the job hunt, and for good reason.
 Depending on your city and industry, you might end up competing against lots of other equally qualified applicants.
 A generic resume doesn’t stand a chance.